greeshmagali/weather-app/README.md

 ---

-## 📌 Purpose of the Project
+## Purpose of the Project

 This project was built to improve frontend development skills by integrating APIs, handling asynchronous data, and creating a responsive real-time weather application using core web technologies.

 ---
 ## Author
-Greeshma Frontend Developer | CSE (AI & ML) Student GitHub: https://github.com/greeshmagali
+Greeshma web Developer | CSE (AI & ML) Student GitHub: https://github.com/greeshmagali